laacz/advent-of-code/2024/readme.md

 Second part took a lot more time than needed, as I am well too keen to introduce off-by-one errors.

 Later returned for some microoptimizations and removal of dead code parts.

+## Day 10

+This one was easy.
+Reused BFS code from tjhe previous year.
+First one is a list of distinct targets, second - a list of distinct paths.
+Then tried to polish it and forked everything up beyond the length of the undo buffer.